Faculty may self-nominate or be nominated by students, alumni, or colleagues.

 The candidate shall not have been a recipient of the award in the preceding three years.

-The review committee assesses nominations to determine if they meet eligibility requirements, then individually and collectively ranks the application package according to how strongly each candidate meets the stated criteria.
+The review committee assesses nominees to determine if they meet eligibility requirements, then individually and collectively ranks each candidate on how strongly they meet the stated criteria.
 After careful deliberation, one recipient is selected from the pool.
 The review committee provides its recommendation to the Provost.

-Recipients of the 2021-2022 award will be honored at the Provost’s Celebration of Teaching and Scholarship awards ceremony on Tuesday, April 12, 2022, at 4:30 p.m. where they will be presented with a framed certificate and a $1,000 taxable award.
+Award recipients of the 2022-2023 award will be honored at the Provost’s Celebration of Teaching and Scholarship awards ceremony on Thursday, April 13, 2023, at 4:30 p.m. where they will be presented with a framed certificate and a $1,000 taxable award.